-One year and a few months ago, my air compressor APC-007B Silent II was completely broken, so I replaced it with the APC-002D, and I don’t have much trouble with the usual painting, but I feel that the power is insufficient for a large twin-engine with this mottling painting.
+One year and a few months ago, my air compressor APC-007B Silent II was utterly broken, so I replaced it with the APC-002D, and I don’t have much trouble with the usual painting.
+Still, I feel that the power is insufficient for a large twin-engine with this mottling painting.
 There is no problem with the air discharge power.
-Rather, the compressor is running for a long time, so the body gets very hot.
+Instead, the compressor runs long, so the body gets very hot.
 Its rated running limit is 30 minutes, but I keep using it.
 I hate the possibility that the life of the compressor is getting shorter.
-Now that I think about it, I should have bought something with more power and larger tank capacity.
+Now that I think about it, I should have bought something with more power and a larger tank capacity.

-There are some parts that I failed, but I wonder if this is OK.
-As a result of trial and error, in the case of fine blowing with an airbrush, only a retarder is added to the Mr. Color paint, and it is often blown with strong pressure.
-If the paint is thin, it is easy to control, but I have to blow the same part of it many times.
+I failed some parts, but I wonder if this is OK.
+As a result of trial and error, in the case of fine blowing with an airbrush, only a retarder is added to the Mr. Color paint, and it is often blown with solid pressure.
+It is easy to control if the paint is thin, but I must blow the same part of it many times.
 Maybe it depends on each person because they have different skills and tastes.

-After finishing difficult mottling camouflage painting, UHU was completed.
-UHU is the nickname of this aircraft and it is a Eurasian eagle owl.
+After finishing the complex mottling camouflage painting, UHU was completed.
+UHU is the nickname of this aircraft, and it is a Eurasian eagle owl.
 I thought it was part of the aircraft model number.
 I wonder what kind of bird it is.
-It is quite cute.
+It is pretty cute.